DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

   value close to in order to succeed on your Check.
 Think of it as the bullseye of the target you are aiming for.

-- *Difficulty Range* (DR) that defines how far away from the TC you can be and still succeed.
+- *Difficulty Range* (DR) that defines how far away from the Target Card you can be and still succeed.
 Think of it as the closest rings surrounding the bullseye.
 A DR 'above' a King is an Ace, then 2, and so on.
 A DR 'below' 2 is an Ace, then King, etc.

 - A *Modifier* (Mod) is associated with a specific skill or attribute and can be found on your character sheet.
 A mod allows you to add that number to the DR, increasing the effective DR and making it easier for you to succeed.
-This helps widen the rings around the bullseye that will result in a success.
+This helps widen the rings around the bullseye that will result in a successful draw.

 - Under some circumstances, you'll be asked to draw with the *Upper Hand* or the *Lower Hand*.
     - With the Upper Hand, you can draw an additional card(s) and use the more